szager-chromium/rr/Building-And-Installing.md

 ### Virtual machine guests

 If you run rr in a virtual machine, **MAKE SURE VIRTUALIZATION OF PERF COUNTERS IS ENABLED**.
-The virtual machines that do work with rr and the settings required are listed below.
-If a virtual machine isn't on this list, then it cannot be used with rr.
+Virtual machines that work with rr and the settings required are listed below.
-* VMWare Workstation 9 / Fusion 7 & 8:
+* VMWare Workstation/Fusion:
   * The default is for counter virtualization to be _disabled_.
 You have to enable it in the VM settings (advanced processor options).
   * Set the Preferred virtualization engine in the Advanced tab to Intel VT-x with EPT (it may default to Automatic).
   * Enable the code profiling applications in the Processors & Memory tab.
   * Add `monitor_control.disable_hvsim_clusters = true` to the VM's `.vmx` file ([more information](http://robert.ocallahan.org/2015/11/rr-in-vmware-solved.html)).
 * Qemu: On QEMU command line use <pre>-cpu host</pre>
 * Libvirt/KVM: Specify CPU passthrough in domain XML definition:<pre>\<cpu mode='host-passthrough'/\></pre>

 VirtualBox **does not work** at this time because it doesn't support PMU virtualization.
 It would be great if someone contributed that to the open-source project...

-Hyper-V does not seem to support PMU virtualization.
+Latest versions of Hyper-V seem to support PMU virtualization but we don't know if rr works there.
+If you try it out, [let us know](https://mail.mozilla.org/listinfo/rr-dev)!

 Xen's PMU virtualization has [bugs](https://lists.xen.org/archives/html/xen-devel/2017-07/msg02242.html) that prevent rr from working.